Select Page

 What is it?

 Diphtheria is a communicable disease caused by the Corynebacterium diphtheriae and Corynebacterium ulcerans bacteria, which can cause serious respiratory and skin infections.
-Prior to accessible and widespread vaccination for diphtheria, an estimated 1 million cases of diphtheria and 50,000 – 60,000 deaths occurred annually in low and middle income countries.
-Following the expanded and accessible diphtheria vaccination programs, reported cases decreased by over 90%.
+(2, 3) Prior to accessible and widespread vaccination for diphtheria, an estimated 1 million cases of diphtheria and 50,000 – 60,000 deaths occurred annually in low and middle-income countries.
+(4) Following the expanded and accessible diphtheria vaccination programs, reported cases decreased by over 90%.
+(4)

-Symptoms of respiratory diphtheria include a fever, severe sore throat, malaise, runny nose, and a grey or black membrane coating on the tonsils and throat caused by bacterial produced toxins, which can lead to breathing and swallowing problems.
-Symptoms of skin diphtheria, known as cutaneous diphtheria, include ulcers and wounds that are sore, full of pus and may be surrounded by greyish skin patches.
+Symptoms of respiratory diphtheria include a fever, severe sore throat, malaise, runny nose, and a grey or black membrane coating on the tonsils and throat caused by bacterial-produced toxins, which can lead to breathing and swallowing problems(5).
+Symptoms of cutaneous diphtheria include skin ulcers and wounds that are sore, full of pus and may be surrounded by greyish skin patches(5).

 How is it transmitted?

-Diphtheria is spread through the respiratory droplets of a carrier or infected person, via direct deposition of droplets or through contact transmission of a contaminated surface.
+Diphtheria is spread through the infectious respiratory particles of a carrier or infected person, via direct deposition of particles on the exposed facial mucosa of a person, or through contact transmission of a contaminated surface.
+(6)

 At risk groups

-People at risk of diphtheria include those who are unvaccinated, those who have not received booster vaccinations, and travellers to or from areas with known diphtheria cases including South East Asia, and Eastern Europe
+People at risk of diphtheria include those who are unvaccinated, those who have not received booster vaccinations, and travellers to or from areas with known diphtheria cases and outbreaks, including South East Asia, and Eastern Europe.
+(2, 5)

 Prevention